ianmkim/stele/README.md

 ### Predictive Inference
 The methods present in `regression.ipynb` tries to predict the number of events occuring in any given day given the number of events for the last 29 days.
-Predicting the 'busy-ness' of arbitrary days given the last couple days
+Predicting the 'business' of arbitrary days given the previous 29 days.
+However, after realizing the amount of noise in the time-series data, we employed a simple moving average in order to reduce noise.
+What resulted was almost a 6x decrease in the Mean Squared Error compared to the same method with the same hyperparameters without an applied moving average.

 #### Methods Used
 | Method                             | MSE   |